Management Committee

 Email: nzcoastalsociety [at] gmail.com

 Bio: Renee is an Administrator for the New Zealand Coastal Society and has been a member of the NZCS since 2010 initially as a student member.
 Renee's technical background is in earth sciences - specifically Coastal Science and holds a Master of Science (MSc) degree from the University of Waikato.
-She works within the three-waters sector within Local Government currently, the Compliance and Improvement Team Leader - Three Waters.
-Focusing on regulatory monitoring and compliance, drinking water standards and water demand management.
+She is the managing director of Coutts Consulting Ltd, providing expertise on three-waters compliance and water demand management.

 Belen Rada (Administrator & Communications Coordinator)